GabrielFVieira/GabrielFVieira/README.md

 ### Hey, What’s up?
 I'm Gabriel Figueiredo 👋

-I'm a information systems student looking to learn more about web development using Node.js, React and React Native. 😎
+I'm a information systems student looking to learn more about web development. 😎

 <h3> 👨🏻‍ About me: </h3>